Understanding the propensity of any given voter is essential for a winning campaign. It can make the difference between a victory or a defeat.

 General Elections – these elections are scheduled for November of every even numbered year.

-Presidential Elections – these are also General Elections, but the office of President of United States is on the ballot, which as you know occurs every four years.
+Presidential Elections – these are also General Elections, but the office of President of United States is also on the ballot, and occur every four years.